 Those issues aren't necessarily a reason not to buy the older MacBook Pro models though.
 They were well publicised problems, but not suffered by everyone, and if your Mac did have any associated issues Apple will fix it for free.
-If you aren't prepared to risk it you may be interested to know when the 13in model will adopt the same new keyboard.
-Rumours say spring 2020.

 The Force Touch trackpad is available on all the MacBook Pro laptops.
 It features pressure-sensing capabilities so that you can “Force Click” and use Multi-Touch gestures.